Amaravati: Roads

-The Amaravati seed capital road is an arterial road under construction to access the core capital area from NH16.
+The Amaravati Seed Capital Road is an arterial road under construction to access the core capital area from NH16.
 The Vijayawada-Amaravati road connects the city with Vijayawada.
 The Government of Andhra Pradesh is planning to construct a 320 m long cable bridge as part of the third phase of the Seed Access Road project in Amaravati.
 This phase includes a 3.5 km stretch from Prakasam Barrage to Manipal Hospital, which will connect the Seed Access Road to National Highway 16 at Kanakadurga Varadhi.
 The project was delayed due to land acquisition / pooling issues in Undavalli village between 2014 and 2019, but negotiations have recently resumed under the Capital Region Development Authority (CRDA) to begin work, with an estimated budget of ₹593.03 crore.

-NH544D connects Anantapur-Guntur instead of the earlier proposed The Amaravati–Anantapur Expressway.
+NH544D connects Anantapur-Guntur instead of the previously proposed Amaravati–Anantapur Expressway.
 Andhra Pradesh State Road Transport Corporation (APSRTC) operates buses connecting the city with Vijayawada, Guntur, and Tenali.
 Auto rickshaws also operate for shorter distances in the capital city area.
 The Bengaluru–Vijayawada Expressway, also known as Bengaluru–Kadapa-Vijayawada (BKV) Expressway and classified as NH-544G, is an under-construction 518 km-long, six-lane access-controlled expressway between the cities of Bengaluru, the capital of Karnataka, and Vijayawada, the second-largest city of Andhra Pradesh.
-This Expressway mostly passes in Andhra Pradesh State connects the farthest industrial town Hindupur in Andhra Pradesh to its capital Amaravati.
+This Expressway mostly passes in Andhra Pradesh State and connects the farthest industrial town Hindupur in Andhra Pradesh to its capital Amaravati.